Linköping in 3 days

 Nature at your doorstep

 In Linköping, you're never far from wide-open landscapes, water or rolling hills.
 The Tinnerö Oak Woodland Nature Reserve is located just south of the city.
-Previously a military training ground, today it offers the visitor a varied agricultural landscape, with meadows and pastures, abundant flora and fauna and the mighty oaks that are characteristic of the area.
-If you're interested in military history, don't miss the Garnisonsmuseet [Garrison Museum] on your way back to the city.
+Previously a military training ground, today it offers visitors a varied agricultural landscape, with meadows and pastures, abundant flora and fauna and the mighty oaks that are characteristic of the area.
 Now might also be the perfect time to relax in the Trädgårdsföreningen [Garden Society].
-If you've run out of snacks, several luncheon options are available here - choose from the Tropikhuset greenhouse, Brasserie Britto or the Belvedere lookout tower.
+If you've run out of snacks, several luncheon options are available in the area.

 Are you traveling with youngsters?

 If so, maybe they'd like to spend some quality time at the Hangaren Hot Sport Center, which offers inline skating, skateboarding and BMXing.
 Your kids can also use the trampoline or scale the 14 meter-high climbing wall.
-In addition, Linköping boasts Sweden's biggest outdoor skateboard park.
+In addition, Linköping boasts a big outdoor skateboard park.
 A variety of bumps, steps, banks, gaps, rails and ledges will surely tempt those in the know.

 We hope you've enjoyed your visit to Linköping, and that you will come back to do all the things you didn't have time to do this time around!